 Each day on the route offers a new challenge with something different to enjoy as you move through the picturesque Kenyan countryside.
 Kenya is a country of tremendous diversity; landscapes vary from glaciated mountains with snow-capped peaks, to dense forest and flat desert plains.

-Along this journey you will learn about Kenyan culture by chatting with our local guides.
+Along this journey, you will learn about Kenyan culture by chatting with our local guides.
 Kenyans say that; ‘You will arrive as a visitor and leave as a friend’!
-Kenya is famous as a destination for being home to Africa’s “Big Five” (Lion, Elephant, Rhino, Leopard and Buffalo which we have plenty of opportunity to see in their natural habitat).
+Kenya is famous as a destination for being home to Africa’s “Big Five” (Lion, Elephant, Rhino, Leopard and Buffalo which we have plenty of opportunities to see in their natural habitat).
 What many people don’t realise is that Kenya also offers some of the best adventure sports in the world which you will get to sample throughout your stay.

 The five-day hike takes us to the summit of Mount Kenya (4985m).
 Known as Kere Nyaga – Mountain of Brightness, an ancient dormant volcano and Africa’s second highest mountain.
 Long overshadowed by Tanzania’s Mt.
 Kilimanjaro, trekkers are starting to take notice of this beautiful glacial peak.
 The 66km route takes us through a variety of habitats such as dense bamboo and rain forests which are rich in wildlife including elephants, buffaloes and monkeys.
 At the higher elevations we may be lucky enough to spot the rock hyrax, the nearest living relative of the elephant.